wp-plugins/admin-page-framework/readme.txt

 = Does my commercial product which incorporates your framework library have to be released under GPL? = No. The demo plugin is released under GPLv2 or later but the library itself is released under MIT.

+= How do I retrieve the stored options? =
+The framework stores them as an organized multidimensional array in the options table in a single row.
+So use the `get_option()` function and pass the extended class name as the key or if you specify a custom key in the constructor, use it.

+For instance, if your extended class name is `APF` then the code would be `get_option( 'APF' );` Alternatively, use the `[AdminPageFramework::getOption()](http://admin-page-framework.michaeluno.jp/en/v3/class-AdminPageFramework.html#_getOption)` static method.

 == Other Notes ==

 = Tips =